vk1609/lab-jdbc-show-player-skill/README.md

 ![1 2](https://user-images.githubusercontent.com/61002120/76415418-2d694b00-63bf-11ea-9f97-3c19b5cd1981.png)

-The IPL is the most-attended cricket league in the world and ranks sixth among all sports leagues.IPL has players with unique skills.
-IPL helped players to potray their skills and provided opportunity to play international cricket.
-Your first module is to display all the skills in the application.
-Mysql is used as the database and the application uses JDBC API to connect with the database.
-Specification:

 ## Progression 1:
 Create `Main.java` with main method Create Skill.java domain class with below attributes,
 • skilld - Long